peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### AddHeader
-    public Message AddHeader​(java.util.Map.Entry<java.lang.String,​java.lang.String> header) Adds a header field to the end of the message's header. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>
+    public Message AddHeader​(java.util.Map.Entry<java.lang.String,​java.lang.String> header) Adds a header field to the end of the message's header. <p>This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>

 **Parameters:**